 Conclusion on Positive Psychology and Its Place in Psychology Theory

 The Positive Psychology Movement provides one of several viable counter-theories to the "medical model" of mental health, which many professionals and educators believe to be an inadequate model on which to base mental health evaluation and treatment.
-The medical model of mental health has resulted in a tremendous increase in over-diagnosis and misdiagnosis of mental health disorders, with treatment of mental health disorders disproportionately and needlessly focused on labeling and medicating.
+The medical model of mental health has resulted in a tremendous increase of over-diagnosis and misdiagnosis of mental health disorders, with treatment of mental health disorders disproportionately and needlessly focused on labeling and medicating.

 .
 The Positive Psychology Movement, along with the Bioecological Model

-of mental health proposed by Urie Bronfenbrenner
+of mental health, proposed by Urie Bronfenbrenner

 , provide a more realistic foundation on which to address mental health disorders.

-Positive psychology helps to more fully preserve the dignity of the one experiencing mental health difficulties, and empowers the individual, encouraging him to make positive changes, rather than attaching an often stigmatizing label
+Positive Psychology helps to more fully preserve the dignity of the one experiencing mental health difficulties, and empowers the individual, encouraging him to make positive changes, rather than attaching an often stigmatizing label

 , carefully monitored by a psychiatrist